cassiodeveloper/bsideskrakow-2024/_posts/news/2013-06-06-schedule-live.md

 title: The schedule is live
 author: Chris Ruppel
-summary: "We've posted the <a href=\"http://2013.drupalcampaustin.org/schedule/\">DrupalCamp Austin 2013 schedule</a>.
+summary: "We've posted the <a href=\"http://2013.BSides Krakówaustin.org/schedule/\">BSides Kraków 2013 schedule</a>.
 Check it out!"
 ---

 Thanks to all of the wonderful community members who took time out of their schedules to submit sessions for the camp.
 If you submitted a session, guess what... you rock!